anuragthakur19/anuragthakur19/README.md

 - 👋 Hi, I’m @anuragthakur
-- 👀 I’m interested in music and coding
+-  I’m interested in music and coding
-- 🌱 I’m currently learning Java
+- Learning Node JS
 - - 📫 You can reach me via callmeanurag19@gmail.com

 <!---